auberginehill/list-my-apps-template-table/README.md

                             <li>If nothing happens (no data is pasted to a HTML editor after a few seconds), try selecting fewer
                                 apps in 'List My Apps' and go back to Step 5.</li>
                             <ul>
-                                <li>Depending on the hardware some lagging may occur when trying to paste, say ~10000 lines of
+                                <li>Depending on the device some lagging may occur when trying to paste, say ~10000 lines of
-                                    code, in an Android device.</li>
+                                    code.</li>
                             </ul>
                             <li>If "old data" gets pasted to a HTML editor (i.e. "the data that was in the Clipboard before List My Apps' 'Copy to Clipboard' -button was clicked"), try selecting fewer apps in 'List My Apps' and go back to Step 5.
                             </li>